svenhb/GRBL-Plotter/README.md

 [README deutsch](README_de.md)
 A GCode sender for GRBL under windows, using DotNET 4.0 (should also work with Windows XP)
 Written in C# VisualStudio 2015.

+### New in version 1.1.1.0:
+Zooming into graphic
+New font 'Dot Matrix'
+Option for SVG-Import 'Process path nodes only' Support of 4th axis
+SVG-Import bug fix

 ### New in version 1.1.0.0:
 Surface scanning for height map creation
 [Autoleveling](https://github.com/svenhb/GRBL-Plotter/wiki/auto-leveling) using height map